sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/GeneralApplicationDevelopment/Usability/Forms.md

 Captchas are computing tests used to determine if an application or website user is human.
 The objective of captchas are to prevent automated systems or bots to use applications and generate spam.
 It attempts to restrict actions such as registration of fake accounts and creation of posts or comments.

 Captchas should be avoided in forms as a security measure because it forces users to read difficult images and increases the effort required to complete forms.
-It poses additional problems to users with disabilities.
-Also, with the advances in development of optical character recognition technology,
+It generates frustration and poses additional problems to users with disabilities.
+Also, with the advances in development of optical character recognition technology, captchas effectiveness is decreasing.

+As alternatives to captchas, consider using honeypots or time-based forms.
 <br>